-In search for books, Ioana and her friends befriended an American volunteer who was yearning for community service opportunities in Romania.
+In search of books, Ioana and her friends befriended an American volunteer who was yearning for community service opportunities in Romania.
 He offered to coordinate a series of book deliveries via suitcases from the United States.
 Together, they filled the library with hundreds of books, many focused on highly demanded social justice topics.
 Years later, students at the school continue to expand the library through local fundraisers and book drives.

 Reflecting on her yearbook from her final year of grade school, Ioana distinctly remembers her classmates deeming her the “the school politician,” a title she initially rejected.
 She was not interested in politics.
-Instead, her true aspiration was move to the United States to build her adult life.
+Instead, her true aspiration was to move to the United States to build her adult life.